 The Danish site was again

-on time today; but the Dutch site now got stuck on Sunday March 26.
+on time today; but the Dutch site - of course! - is still stuck

 I have NO idea AT ALL: It

 2015.
 (Xs4all wants immediate

 my site now for over

 a year.
 I completely distrust them, but I also do not

 know whether they are doing it or some secret service is.)

 article today is by Laurie Garrett on Truthdig: